kennytilton/flutter-mx-starter/doc/counter-app.md

   width="20%" height="20%">

 Things to note:
-* `f/mx` widgets follow the OO prototype model, meaning we can add ad hoc state as needed for our apps;
+* `f/mx` widgets follow the OO prototype model, meaning we can add ad hoc state as needed for our apps.
+Here we attach the `:count` property to the `scaffold`, and give the scaffold a `:name` so other widgets can reference it;
 * search utilities such as `fm*` and `fasc` will need more documentation, under "Navigation";
-* we had to wrap the counter value in a `cI` "input cell" before we could mutate it; and
+* we wrapped the counter value in a `cI` "input cell" so we could mutate it; and
 * an automatic `cFkids` wrapper is provided for all forms following the parameter map(s).